 Paralegals are legal assistants who provide support to lawyers.
 Although they don't actually give legal advice or represent clients during trials, they play a huge role in legal proceedings.
 They can interview clients and witnesses, conduct important research, and prepare court documents.
 The paralegal career is vital in the practice of law, and can be just as fulfilling and significant as any other law career.
 Is your interest piqued?
 Consider these five reasons to become a paralegal.

 The median pay for paralegals has increased in recent years, with rising client demands, rapid growth rate, and new legal trends.
-According to the Bureau of Labor Statistics, the 2010 median annual wage for paralegals was $46,680.
-Despite the economic bumps and recession, statistics show chances of the paralegal salary exceeding expectations.
+According to the Bureau of Labor Statistics, the 2017 median annual wage for paralegals was $50,410.
+Despite economic ups and downs, statistics show chances of the paralegal salary exceeding expectations.
 What's even better are bonuses and overtime pay you can receive for all the hard work.
 Do a salary.com search for paralegal salaries in your area and see if you like what you find!

 Profession Demand and Growth

 Becoming a trained and experienced paralegal gives you great job prospects in several sectors, be it government agencies, real estate companies, or corporate law firms.
 According to CNN Money Magazine, the paralegal profession ranked in the top 50 jobs in the United States.
-U.S. News says this of the profession growth: “The Bureau of Labor Statistics (BLS) projects 18.3 percent employment growth for paralegals between 2010 and 2020, adding 46,900 positions.
-The anticipated growth is leaps and bounds above that of lawyers.”
+U.S. News says this of the profession growth: “The Bureau of Labor Statistics (BLS) projects 15 percent employment growth for paralegals between 2016 and 2026, adding 41,800 positions.
+The anticipated growth rate is almost double that of lawyers.”
 Paralegals can increase revenue for a law firm, putting them in high demand!